Chief Black Hawk's Gravesite at Spring Lake, Utah

 Timpanogos Chief Antonga Black, Artist Carol Pettit Harding Pleasant Grove, Utah.

-The life of Timpanogos Chief Nu’Iunts Black Hawk, had come full circle when on September 26, 1870, his loving kin honorably laid him to rest at the place of his birth.
-Black Hawk crossed over to the spirit world into the arms of his ancestors within days after arriving at Spring Lake above Payson, Utah, at the approximate age of 35.
+The life of Timpanogos Chief Black Hawk had come full circle when, on September 26, 1870, at the age of 35, the Chief's loving kin honorably laid him to rest on a hillside overlooking Spring Lake above Payson, Utah, the place of his birth.
+Black Hawk had crossed over to the spirit world and into the arms of his ancestors.
+Then, in 1919, members of the LDS Church robbed his grave and placed Black Hawk's remains on public display for amusement in the window of a hardware store in Spanish Fork, Utah.

 On July 1, 1915, William Probert wrote a letter to my great-grandfather Peter Gottfredson the following: